An Overpriced Property = High Risk and Lower Returns

 Our 30 plus years of property management experience has consistently shown us that testing the waters with a high price is a bad approach to getting the property leased.
 It is better to slightly underprice a property and rent it more quickly than to try and maximize the rental income but have it take longer to rent.

-Example #1: Your goal is to maximize your rental income.
-You know you can get $1500/month for rent.
+Example #1: Your goal is to maximize your rental income, you think you can get $1500/month for rent.
 The property is rented in 60 days.

 Rental Rate: $1,500/month